+In Mongolia, a long-term mitigation project has begun to increase soil organic carbon through sustainable grassland management.
+Monitoring vast pastures using GOSAT is an advanced initiative that adds objective data to the project.
 In Central Asia, the Green Acceleration Centre has been established to promote investment in clean technologies across the region.
 The addition of the transparency provided by GOSAT is expected to significantly accelerate the greening of the entire region.

 Fri 14 Nov.
 2025